yaelbe/TheMoviesDB/README.md

 This code using the follwing cocoa pods:

 - Noke - for loading imges from url
-- XCDYouTubeKit -  to resolve youTube video link from id
+- XCDYouTubeKit -  to resolve youTube video link from ID

-Before first run you mast run pod install.
+Before first run. you must run pod install.

-The applecation support dark mode.
+The application supports dark mode.

-This small applecation is using  www.themoviedb.org api:
+This small application is using  www.themoviedb.org API:
 - get Genres -> https://api.themoviedb.org/3/genre/movie/list?api_key=XXX

 - get Movies -> https://api.themoviedb.org/3/movie/popular?api_key=XXX&language=en-US&page=Y

 - get Movie Videos -> https://api.themoviedb.org/3/movie/<<movie_id>>/videos?api_key=XXX

-#### Apllication flow:
+#### Application flow:

-First, it's bringing  a genre list .
+First, it brings a genre list.

-After selecting a genre, it will fetch the popular movie list and highlight the movies that are from the genre you chose ,the selected genre will be display on the top of the screen.
+After selecting a genre, it will fetch the popular movie list and highlight the movies (light Gray Clolor) that are from the chosen genre.
+The selected genre will be display on the top of the screen.

-When clicking a movie from the list - it will bring the movie details,it is also possible to watch the movie traillers, to get the trailers list,click on the "trailer list" button.
+When clicking a movie from the list - it will bring the movie detail. it is also possible to watch the movie traillers. to get the trailers list, click on the "trailer list" button.

- Now you can chose a trailer to play.
+Now you can choose a trailer to play.
 The applecation is using native player to play them.

 ## Genre List